 Bars?
 Tubes?
 Pistons?
 These are all achieved by centerless grinding machining solutions with through-feed grinding.

-Through-feed grinding is often applied in grinding round bars and parts, particularly in the largest outside diameter of the material – a cylindrical process that guarantees an exceptionally high level of economic efficiency and productivity.
+Through-feed grinding is often applied in the grinding of round bars and parts, particularly in the largest outside diameter of the material – a cylindrical process that guarantees an exceptionally high level of economic efficiency and productivity.

-The Through-feed Process
+Through-feed grinding Process